I announced at the end of the last post that this Q&A is officially retired but I’m still getting questions so I guess that part was missed by some.

 Second moral of the story… not every client will be your client.
 They may say no to you… you may also say no to them.

-Anonymous asked: Which part is responsible for focus speed?
+Anonymous said: Which part is responsible for focus speed?
 The body or lens?
 I hear people refer to a piece of glass as "fast" but is that just because it has a big aperture and can shoot faster shutter speeds because of the extra light?

 The body and lens work together to define focus speed.
 The AF system on a DSLR lives in the big hump (pentaprism) on top of the camera body.
 The computer that runs that and the motor on the body turn the focusing system inside of the lens.
 Some lenses have additional motors built into the barrel to speed things up.
 Some bodies only rely on internal focusing motors of the lens.
 Some have a motor on the body.
 There are a number of combinations out there.
 Likewise, some lenses have motoros.
 Some do not.

 Pro bodies and pro lenses are doing the most work and have the most hardware and software to focus quickly and accurately.
 Cheap bodies and cheap lenses have cheaper components and slower processors so they don’t focus like the big guns do.

 A fast lens is as you state.
 It has a large aperture (small number).
 Typically we call anything with a 2.8 or larger aperture a “fast” lens.
 Anything with an aperture smaller than 2.8 is typically referred to as a “slow” lens.
 A 35mm 1.4 is a very fast lens.
 A 70-200 4.5 - 5.6 lens is really slow.